niamhramadhaan/Majorette/README.md

 # JEMIMA

-**Joint Engine Mini Media — Single-screen media scheduling and playback dashboard.**
+**Joint Engine Mini Media — A media scheduling and playback dashboard.**

 JEMIMA is an open-source dashboard for scheduling and playing media content on a single screen.
 Designed for mini-theaters, cafés, retail displays, lobbies, and event spaces.
 Schedule images, videos, and audio — play them on a dedicated player screen with fullscreen playback and background audio support.